RyanJarv/ryanjarv.github.io/_posts/2026-01-05-unauth-aws-rosa-cluster-takeover.md

 access, but in cases where it doesn't, all AWS IAM permissions available to the ROSA cluster are also available to the attacker.

-## Impact
+# Impact

-This vulnerability was critical.
-It allowed for unauthenticated and automatable takeover of most production AWS ROSA Classic clusters as well privileged access to the underlying AWS environment.
+This vulnerability was critical and allowed for unauthenticated and automatable takeover of most production AWS ROSA Classic clusters as well privileged access to the underlying AWS environment.
 An attacker could:

 * Disrupt services by deleting clusters.